php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-join"></a>
 #### `join()` {.collection-method}

-The `join` method joins the collection's values with a string.
-Using this method's second argument, you may also specify how the final element should be appended to the string:
+The `join` method joins the collection's values with a string:

     collect(['a', 'b', 'c'])->join(', '); // 'a, b, c'
     collect(['a', 'b', 'c'])->join(', ', ', and '); // 'a, b, and c'